 Squealing pads can also be a sign that the pads are worn out.
 It's a little more tricky to take a closer look at disc brake pads compared to rim brakes, taking the wheel out can make the task a little easier.
 If you do need to replace pads, you might be wondering what sort of pads you need.
 Yes, disc brake pads come in many flavours - here's our handy guide.

 If the brakes are still rubbing, then you might have a bent rotor, which leads me onto…

 What to do if you do have a bent rotor?
-Slowly rotate the disc rotor in the caliper to see where it’s out of alignment, then very gently using an adjustable spanner with a rag protecting the rotor, bend the rotor a small amount.
+Slowly rotate the disc rotor in the calliper to see where it’s out of alignment, then very gently using a rotor truing tool, bend the rotor a small amount.
 Repeat until the rotor is straight.
-You can use a dedicated tool to do this like the Park Tool Rotor Truing Fork, but it’s an additional expense.

 Here’s a good video by Park Tool for straightening a bent rotor.